“Shaw’s work is filled with a personal vision of the world. She works with a sensitivity and poetry which is quite exceptional.

 1992 Cadogan Contemporary , London (Solo Show)

-United Nations Building, Geneva (Exhibition of British painters to
+United Nations Building, Geneva (Exhibition of British painters to mark the presidency of the EU)

 Bedales Gallery, Petersfield, Hampshire